LegendaryPenguin/gke-pubsub-autoscaler/README.md

 # Implementation

-This is a simple project to build a k8s cluster of scalable apps to process messages from PubSub topic.

 There is a topic - postbox - where Bob can publish messages to, and a cluster of listeners (letter-reader app) subscribed to this topic.
 These applications can pickup messages from the topic and process them.